KITATUS/KITATUS.github.io/_posts/2022-04-22-gamedevterminology.md

 : A part of a game development team that regularly checks builds for bugs and problems.

 ### R
+Raycast
+: A technique originating from computer graphics rendering involves projecting a straight line or ray from an origin point out into the scene.
+This technique is commonly used in video games for collision detection, selecting objects, and creating visual effects.
+It is sometimes referred to as a Line Trace.

 Remote Desktop Protocol (RDP)
 : RDP is a protocol for dialing into a computer and controlling it remotely.
 The term is generally used loosely for anytime you remote into a machine (such as with Parsec, Chrome Remote Desktop, Remote Desktop Connection) .etc.
 : <b><em>Example: "I'm working from home today so I'll RDP for the playtest" </em></b>